Jelle Klaasen

 Jelle Klaasen (born 17 October 1984) is a Dutch professional darts player who competes in Professional Darts Corporation (PDC) events.
 Nicknamed the Cobra, he previously participated in British Darts Organisation (BDO) tournaments, where he is a former BDO World Champion.
 He is the youngest BDO world champion in darts history, having won the 2006 World Championship, at 21 years old.

 He switched from the BDO to the PDC in 2007, and has since won three Players Championship titles on the PDC Pro Tour.
 Klaasen has reached three PDC major semi-finals: at the 2009 European Championship, and both the PDC World Championship and UK Open in 2016.
 He has twice participated in Premier League Darts: in 2009 and 2017.
 After losing his PDC Tour Card at the end of 2021, he ended 2022 as the World Darts Federation (WDF) ranking leader.
-He won 5 ranking WDF titles from 2022–2023; including the 2022 Dutch Open and Irish Open.
+He won 5 ranking WDF titles from 2022 to 2023; including the 2022 Dutch Open and Irish Open.
 Klaasen regained his Tour Card in 2024, with his most notable achievement since being reaching the final at Players Championship 3 on the 2025 PDC Pro Tour.